jiaming-sec/isc2-cc-study-guide/flashcards.md

 **Q:** What is Defense in Depth?
 **A:** A layered security strategy that implements multiple protective measures at different levels.

+**Q:** What is Zero Trust Security?
+**A:** A security model that requires strict verification for every user and device trying to access resources.

 ---

 ## 🌐 **3.
 Network Security**